majkinetor/pass/README.md

 # pass

 [Pass](https://passwordstore.org) compatible Powershell module.
 It allows encryption of secrets using GpG in a directory structure that is convinient to put in a repository.
+Module works cross-platfrom.

 ## Prerequisites

+- `gpg` on the PATH:
-- gpg: `cinst gpg4win-vanilla`
+    - WIndows: `cinst gpg4win-vanilla`
 - For advanced password generation install [MlkPwgen](https://github.com/mkropat/MlkPwgen) module: `Install-Package MlkPwgen -Force`

 ## Usage